Back to School Advice for Parents With Kids on the Spectrum

 Ryan F. Platt, MBA, ChFC, ChSNC

-How do you define good health for your child with autism?
+How do you define good health for a child with autism?
 Is it the absence of pain or illness?
 Is it getting your picky eater to eat right and maintain a healthy weight?
 Are you able to squeeze in enough time for exercise and family activities during the week?

 Finding daily balance as a parent can be a challenge, especially when you feel like there aren’t enough hours in the day to focus on every aspect of health.
 Knowing this, we have taken an all-encompassing approach this month toward attaining good health, to include the body, the mind, and the spirit of a child.